databricks/LearningSparkV2/README.md

 # Learning Spark 2nd Edition
 GitHub repo for the "Learning Spark 2nd Edition" code examples and notebooks.

-You can build all the jars file for each chapter by running the Python script:
+You can build all the JAR files for each chapter by running the Python script:
 `python build_jars.py`

 ###  Chapter 1